GlenFowler/Python-Project/README.md

 Fixes
 -----------

-	Fix 1# --> DB selection: Fixed a problem when change DB hosting
+	Fix 1# --> DB selection: Fixed a problem when change DB hosting.
+	Fix 2# --> Added a solution if change the IP management range.